 The great thing about using plants in your interior is their incredible versatility.
 Foliage can be used to add a soft, warm element to a cosy living room, but it can also add vibrancy to strong, metallic spaces.

-Brooklyn Outdoor & Bathroom Dome Wall Light - 8 Inch - Pewter & Brass, £139, by Industville (Image supplied by @annas_attic_interiors_shop)
+Orlando Wire Cage Wall Light - 4 Inch - Brass, £49, by Industville (Image supplied by @stovoldandpogue)

-All interior design should be about embracing individuality and filling a space with character.
-In that respect, there’s no better design choice than maximalism!
-This trend is all about letting your creativity stand out, and we can’t wait to see the unique interiors that people come up with!
+Any kind of interior design should be about embracing individuality and filling a space with character.
+In this respect, there’s no better design choice than maximalism!
+When embracing this look, you create opportunities to let your creativity stand out - we can’t wait to see the unique interiors that people come up with!